 Oral airway, positive pressure ventilation device, epinephrine (or other vasopressor), corticosteroids, antihistamines and atropine, if any anesthesia is used.
-The equipment and skills to establish intravenous access must be available if any other medications are administered.
-The equipment and supplies should reflect the patient population, i.e., pediatrics, etc.
+The equipment and skills to establish intravenous access must be available if any other medications are iii.
+Assistance of Other Personnel Required